shoelace-style/shoelace/docs/tokens/typography.md

 ## Font Size

 Font sizes use `rem` units so they scale with the base font size.
-The pixel values displayed are calculated using on a 16px base.
+The pixel values displayed are based on a 16px font size.

 | Token | Value | Example
 |-------|-------|---------